Health

 📌 Meet Ana, a 27-year-old TB survivor from Brazil.
 Diagnosed with MDR-TB in 2022, she underwent a bedaquiline-based regimen and successfully completed her treatment in 2024.

-💬 “Early diagnosis and the new treatment options saved my life.
+💬 “Early diagnosis and new treatments saved my life.
 The journey was tough, but access to the latest TB therapies made all the difference.”

 Despite medical advancements, TB remains a global challenge.
-However, new vaccines, shorter drug regimens, and improved screening programs offer hope for better control and eradication.
+However, new vaccines, AI-driven diagnosis, and shorter drug regimens offer hope for better control and eradication.

-• Optimistic Scenario: If high-burden countries expand vaccine distribution and treatment adherence, TB cases could decline by 80% by 2035.
+📌 How Likely Is TB Eradication by 2035? 🔹 Optimistic Scenario: High-burden countries expand vaccine access → TB cases decline 80% by 2035.

-• Challenges: Healthcare access, antibiotic resistance, and political factors may delay eradication beyond 2040.
+🔹 Challenges: Drug resistance, healthcare inequalities, and political instability may delay eradication beyond 2040.

 📢 Share this article to raise TB awareness in 2025!